 A Catalogue of Books: Both Printed and Manuscript, in the Reynolds Historical Library Produced During the Course of the Eighteenth Century...Together with Notes, Chiefly Explanatory and Historical

 By Marion G. McGuinn.
 Birmingham, AL: University of Alabama at Birmingham, 1993.
 Hardbound; [xvi], 230 pp., with illustrations and index.
-This bibliography contains entries for the more than 700 18th century works held by the Reynolds Historical Library.
+This bibliography contains entries for the more than 700 18th century works held by the Reynolds Historical Library, as of 1993.

 Building On a Vision: A Fifty-Year Retrospective of UAB's Academic Health Center